just4jin/SQL/README.md

 Queries in SQL
 =====================

-User defined SQL function to automate cookie demographics data pre-processing and validation process
+User defined SQL function to automate cookie demographics data pre-processing and validation